-To join our competition, a girl must create or join a team on our online platform, have a parent/guardian sign the consent form and meet the following Student Participation criteria:
+Junior & Senior Division - a girl must create an account and then create or join a team on our online platform, and have a parent/guardian sign the consent form.

 - All students must be between the ages of 8 to 18 as of August 1, 2022.

 - All students must identify as female, trans, nonbinary or gender nonconforming.
 Students who are assigned male at birth and self-identify as male cannot enter the competition.

 - Teams are composed of 1 to 5 students.
 Students can only join 1 team.
 There is no limit on the number of mentors per team.